-4.17.
-DWFRS Financial Regulations
+5. DWFRS Financial Regulations

-4.17.1.
-You are reminded that under DWFRS Financial Regulations, whenever any issue arises which involves irregularity concerning cash, stores or other DWFRS property or any suspected irregularity in the exercise of functions of DWFRS you should notify your Head of Department and the Head of Financial Service.
+5.1.
+You are reminded that under DWFRS Financial Regulations, whenever any issue arises which involves irregularity concerning cash, stores or other DWFRS property or any suspected irregularity in the exercise of functions of DWFRS you should notify your Head of Department and the Head of Financial Services.
 They then notify the HR Case Manager who takes the necessary steps by way of investigation and report.

-5. Monitoring & Assurance
+6. Monitoring & Assurance

+- 6.1.
+HR Professional Standards record all discipline cases within the Service.
+They are monitored to highlight the:

+- type

+- frequency

+- outcome

-- 5.1.
-HR records all discipline cases within the Service.
-They are monitored to highlight the: - type - frequency - outcome - · any issues with discrimination. - 5.2.
-All cases are monitored in terms of equality and diversity and to identify trends, to maintain compliance with current legislation and in keeping with good practice. - 5.3.
-All data is held in accordance with data protection legislation and our retention schedule and is only accessible to a small number of appropriate key management staff. - 5.4.
-Regular post case review meetings re-held with HR Case Managers and managers/key staff involved in current cases to evaluate and determine learning points.
-Statistics will be published annually.
+- trends - · any issues with discrimination. - 6.2.
+All cases are monitored in terms of equality, diversity and inclusion, to identify trends, and to maintain compliance with current legislation good practice. - 6.3.
+All data is held in accordance with data protection legislation and our retention schedule and is only accessible to a small number of appropriate key staff. - 6.4.
+Regular post case review meetings are with HR Case Managers and managers/key staff involved in cases to evaluate and determine learning points. - 6.5.
+Statistics will be published annually. - 6.6.
+Bi-annual Case Reviews are held with key stakeholders - 6.7.
+The Strategic Oversight Board meetings fortnightly to review cases - 6.8.
+A monthly data return is submitted to HMIFRS.

-6. Document Reference
+7. Document Reference

-6.1.
+7.1.
 Glossary of terms used in this Procedure:

 ACAS Advisory, Conciliation and Arbitration Service Capability A member of staff's ability or qualification to do their job.
 Most often referred to in discipline cases where there is a lack of capability.
 Conduct A member of staff's behaviour in the workplace.
 Disciplinary action Formal action against a member of staff, for example, issuing a first written warning for misconduct or dismissing someone for gross misconduct.
 Green Book National Joint Council for Local Government Services National Agreement on Pay and Conditions of Service Grey Book National Joint Council for Local Authority Fire and Rescue Services Scheme of Conditions of Service Grievance A problem or concern that a member of staff has about their work, working conditions or relationships with colleagues.
-Gross Misconduct Acts which are so serious as to justify possible dismissal, for examples see section 4.3 of the main body of this document.
+Gross Misconduct Acts which are so serious as to justify possible dismissal, for examples see Discipline Rules of Conduct.
 Investigating Officer Officer appointed to investigate disciplinary matters.
 Natural justice Basic, fundamental principles of fair treatment.
 These principles include the duty to give someone a fair hearing.
 The duty to ensure that the matter is decided by someone who is impartial and they duty to allow an appeal against a decision.

 Sanction A punishment imposed on a member of staff as a result of unsatisfactory performance or misconduct.
 Sanctions may include dismissal or actions short of dismissal such as loss of pay or demotion.
 Summary dismissal Dismissal without notice, usually only justifiable for gross misconduct.
 Summary is not necessarily the same as instant and incidents of gross misconduct should be investigated as part of a formal procedure.
 Trades Unions This refers to recognised Trades Unions and locally recognised representative bodies as determined by individual Fire and Rescue Services.

-6.2.
+7.2.
 Forms

-HR041 - Risk Assessment for Disciplinary Suspension
+HR041 - Risk Assessment for Disciplinary Suspension & HR041(a) - Review of Risk Assessment for Disciplinary Suspension